Alarm for Cobra 11 – The Highway Police

 Alarm für Cobra 11 – Die Autobahnpolizei (/de/; Alarm for Cobra 11 – The Highway Police) is a long-running, popular German television series about a two-man team of highway police (Autobahnpolizei), originally set in Berlin and since 1999 in the area of Cologne.
-The series has been broadcast in 120 countries worldwide.
+The series is internationally distributed by Fremantle and has been broadcast in 120 countries worldwide.

 The last regular episode "Das Team" aired on 12 August 2021.
 In an interview, main star Erdoğan Atalay blamed the stoppage on the COVID-19 pandemic.
 In 2022, the series returned in the form of 90-minute TV movies.

 Plot

 The tasks of the Cobra 11 team consist primarily in solving crimes and catching the perpetrators.
 Typical elements of the action genre are mixed, so that there are regular car crashes, shootouts, explosions and fistfights.
 These action scenes are elaborately produced in most cases, and appropriately presented in a spectacular way.
 The high number of unrealistic scenes is a common criticism of the series; for example, large explosions often happen after small collisions while people emerge unharmed out of cars which have sustained catastrophic damage.